ministryofjustice/wp-hillsborough/README.md

+# Work in Progress

+Version 2.0

+Based on the following template

 # Template WordPress project

 Use this template to bootstrap a new WordPress project for use in the MOJ docker hosting environment.